ayshahrah/seg/index.md

 ### Framework

-The SEG is inspired by a framework that consists of three important components to develop a professional software engineer: learner (acquiring technical and non-technical skills), methodology (adopting lean, agile, and DevOps), and technology (using next generation technologies, such as ALM, IoT, cloud computing, etc.).
+The SEG is inspired by a framework that combines three essential components to develop a professional software engineer: learner (acquiring technical and non-technical skills), methodology (adopting lean, agile, and DevOps), and technology (using next-generation technologies, such as ALM, IoT, cloud computing, etc.).

 ![](Slide7.JPG "Framework")